 Every spring when the snow finally melts away and spring is almost upon us I know it is just about time for a big chicken coop clean out.
 The clean freak in me secretly loves emptying out the coop and giving it a deep clean.
 What I don’t love is having my head stuck in the coop scrubbing the walls while holding my breath because of the horrible vinegar smell.
-I don’t want to use chemicals in there so I use diluted white vinegar as a natural disinfectant.
+I don’t want to use chemicals in the coop, so I use diluted white vinegar as a natural disinfectant.
 With its high acidity levels it can knock out mold, germs & bacteria just as well as bleach & commercial cleaners.
-As a bonus, it also costs pennies when compared to commercial cleaning products.
+As a bonus, it only costs pennies when compared to commercial cleaning products.
 To fix this problem, I decided to mix things up – literally – it’s time to mix some things in with the vinegar to help it smell (and work!) better.

 In addition to helping it smell better, I wanted to pick some ingredients that will have additional benefits.
-Citrus is my favorite scent, it just smells clean & fresh to me, so I knew orange peels had to be a part of this.
+Citrus is my favorite scent, it smells so clean & fresh to me, so I knew orange peels had to be a part of this.
 I included fresh vanilla beans because vanilla is known to be a natural insect repellent.
 Finally I added fresh lavender because it is a natural calming stress reliever, and happy hens are relaxed hen (so they lay more eggs!).
 Alternately, you could use lavender essential oil.

 I went to the craft store and got the biggest Mason jar they had, it is a half gallon jar and it cost about $4.

 I split open four fresh vanilla beans.
 By splitting them, it will help the fragrance release into the vinegar.